Table Of Contents

 Hue Nam Temple Architecture

-The architectural ground of the entire Hon Chen temple is not wide, including the main shrine is Minh Kinh Dai in the middle, facing the river; on the right is the Mandarin residence; Trinh Cat Monastery, Holy Pagoda; To the left is a 5 goddess palace; the altar of mandarins, Tiger shrine, etc.
+The architectural ground of the entire Hon Chen temple is not wide, including the main shrine is Minh Kinh Dai in the middle, facing the river.
+On the right is the Mandarin residence, Trinh Cat Monastery, Holy Pagoda.
+To the left is a 5 goddesses palace, the altar of mandarins, Tiger shrine, etc.

 In the Minh Kinh Dai shrine, there are 3 worshiping levels.
 The first level to worship the Thien Y A Na goddess, Van Huong Goddess as well as Dong Khanh emperor.

-The second level to worship the Buddhas, other Gods, Goddess as well as to set up the worshiping offerings.
+The second level to worship the Buddhas, other Gods, Goddesses as well as to set up the worshiping offerings.

 Where Is It And How To Get There?

 Hon Chen Temple located on Ngoc Tran Mountain, Ngoc Ho Village, Huong Ho Commune, Huong Tra District, Thua Thien Hue Province.